YourAlly/A-Simple-Table-Calculator/README.md

 ### Adding new functions

-One can easily (I think) add new algorithms to be calculated (of course, a little bit of JS knowledge is required)
+One can easily (I think) add new algorithms to be calculated (of course, a little bit of JS knowledge is required) on the calculator.js file.

     // New Function
     function calculate_sum(data) {